 Why Refried Beans Taste Better In A Restaurant Than At Home

-For homemade taco or enchilada nights, refried beans are both integral and an afterthought; we focus our attention on the main dish, and heat a can of refried beans on the stove five minutes before we're ready to eat.
-While canned refried beans are convenient, they're no match for the creamy and flavorful refried beans served at your local Mexican restaurant.
+For homemade taco or enchilada nights, refried beans are both integral and an afterthought; we focus our attention on the main dish (including all kinds of tacos), and heat a can of refried beans on the stove five minutes before we're ready to eat.
+While canned refried beans are convenient, they're no match for the creamy and flavorful ones served at your local Mexican restaurant.
+If you're wondering what the secret ingredient for restaurant-quality refried beans is, the answer is fat.

-If you're wondering what is the secret ingredient for restaurant-quality refried beans, the answer is fat.
 Restaurant-made refried beans honor traditional Mexican culinary practices by adding a hearty helping of lard or bacon fat drippings to their recipe.
 It's no secret that fat correlates to flavor, as every culinary culture uses butter, oils, or shortening to create a flavorful foundation for recipes ranging from salad dressings to desserts.

 Tips for transforming canned or scratch-made refried beans into restaurant-worthy sides